 The COVID-19 pandemic has brought unprecedented challenges and caused an exceptional economic downturn.
 It is foreseen that the global economy will shrink by 3-6% in 2020, resulting in losses of manufacturing production, an increase in unemployment, and rising poverty.
 An estimated 71 million people are expected to be pushed back into extreme poverty according to the Sustainable Development Goals Report 2020, with decades of precious development progress potentially being reversed.

-In an interview, Mr. Li Yong, Director General of the United Nations Industrial Development Organization (UNIDO), discusses how targeted green industrial policies and investments in green industries can lead to the structural changes necessary to recover from COVID-19, with opportunities to boost sustainable economic growth and the creation of jobs in line with the goals of the Paris Agreement on Climate Change and the 2030 Agenda for Sustainable Development.
+UNITAR is a founding member of the Partnership for Action on Green Economy’s (PAGE) and the course on Green Industrial Policy: Promoting Competitiveness and Structural Transformation was co-developed by UNITAR and other partners of PAGE.
+In an interview to promote the launch of this new course, Mr. Li Yong, Director General of the United Nations Industrial Development Organization (UNIDO), a PAGE partner, discusses how targeted green industrial policies and investments in green industries can lead to the structural changes necessary to recover from COVID-19.
+Such policies also present opportunities to boost sustainable economic growth and the creation of jobs in line with the goals of the Paris Agreement on Climate Change and the 2030 Agenda for Sustainable Development.

 A green recovery is one that—first of all—promotes economic recovery.
 How can green industrial policy, and investments in green industries, help countries to recover from the current economic crisis?